Universal history (genre): Medieval examples

+Asia

+The 11th-century Zizhi Tongjian of Sima Guang is sometimes considered the first of the chronologically arranged universal histories produced in China.

+The 15th-century Indo-Persian Ma'athir-i-Mahmud Shahi, written by 'Abd al-Husayn Tuni (died 1489), is sometimes considered a fragment of a universal history.

+Christian medieval Europe

+Graeme Dunphy (2010) described medieval European Christian universal histories as follows:

-The medieval universal chronicle traces history from the beginning of the world up to the present and was an especially popular genre of historiography in medieval Western Europe.
+The medieval universal chronicle thus traces history from the beginning of the world up to the present and was an especially popular genre of historiography in medieval Europe.
 The universal chronicle differs from the ordinary chronicle in its much broader chronological and geographical scope, giving, in principle, a continuous linear account of the progress of world history from the creation of the world up to the author's own times, but in practice often narrowing down to a more limited geographical range as it approaches those times.
 They usually have a theological component and are often structured around the ideas of the six ages of the world or the four empires from the Book of Daniel.

+According to Kathleen Biddick (2013), universal histories in Christian medieval Europe are 'those medieval histories which take as their subject the theme of salvation history from creation up to the incarnation of Christ (and usually beyond to contemporary events).'
+She also identified "six or seven ages" into which universal histories were divided.

 Less commonly they may use the Augustinian idea of the tension between the heavenly and the earthly state, as depicted in the City of God, which plays a major role in Otto von Freising's Historia de duabus civitatibus.
 Augustine's thesis depicts the history of the world as universal warfare between God and the Devil.
 A related idea is the division of history into popes and emperors, which became popular with the success of Martin of Troppau.